 The key to Peak Group’s success is the ability to develop innovative services and logistics concepts based on high expertise and advanced information technology.

-Peak Group conduct themselves to the following value of principles:
+Peak Group commit themselves to the following principles:

 Peak Group aims to establish a standard of ethics and integrity, in accordance with the law.
 Peak Group’s own program for compliance with legal requirements and code of conduct are implemented completely internally and externally.